moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/docs/index.md

 layout : page
 ---

-# Image recognizer
+# try out this Indian Classical Instrument Recognizer
-Can identify ten types of eastern indian classical musical instruments, that are :
+Our image recognition API can identify ten types of Eastern Indian classical musical instruments, that are :

 1. Harmonium
 2. Bansuri